datalust/superpower/README.md

 ### Usage

-Like Sprache, Superpower is used directly from your program code, without requiring any build-time code generation tasks.
+Superpower is embedded directly into your program code, without the need for any additional tools or build-time code generation tasks.

 The simplest parsers are character-based: